1991 ITV franchise auctions: Central Scotland

 Scottish Television had held the Central Scotland franchise since 1957.
 Based in Glasgow, it counted Take the High Road and Wheel of Fortune among its network contributions.
 Its managing director, Gus Macdonald, said that it was clear Scottish TV had no opposition because Scotland is a "village" in which a rival bid would be hard to keep secret.
 He also bid £2,000.

 Borders and Isle of Man

 Border Television had held the Borders and Isle of Man franchise since 1961.
 It was based in Carlisle.
 One of the smallest ITV companies, it faced no opposition, and bid £52,000 a year, or £1,000 per week.

 Outcome

 On 16 October at 10:00 BST, the results were faxed to each applicant and a press release was issued.
 ITV itself broke into normal programming to report the news, and the franchise announcement was the main news story of the day.

-Of the forty bids, twelve failed the quality threshold.
+Of the forty Channel 3 bids, twelve failed the quality threshold.
 A further three had their business plan rejected, including two incumbents.
-Thus, there were twenty-five qualifying bids for sixteen licences.
+Thus, there were twenty-five qualifying bids for the sixteen Channel 3 licences.
 The extraordinary circumstances clause was not invoked.
-Four franchises changed hands:
+Four franchises changed hands, which rose to five when the teletext bid winner was announced later: